 The free Display Posts plugin provides a piece of shortcode to list posts from your site, and you can modify the code to sort by comment count and social shares.
 You can’t sort by post traffic, but comment count and social shares can be reliable alternative indicators of popularity.

-It’s incredibly important to give your visitors a user-friendly way to explore and digest your blog content.
-By keeping this in mind when designing your blog, you’ll lower bounce rate, build readership, and elevate your search engine rankings and site conversions.
+It’s important to note that your most popular posts shouldn’t be the end goal for readers, but a jumping-off point.
+You should implement various post promotion and internal linking strategies to give your visitors a user-friendly way to explore and digest your blog content.
+By keeping this in mind when designing your blog, you’ll lower bounce rate, build a readership, and elevate your search engine rankings and site conversions.

 Editor's note: This post was originally published in October 2019 and has been updated for comprehensiveness.

 Originally published May 12, 2021 7:00:00 AM, updated May 12 2021